elankath/mcmdesign/src/mcm_facilities.md

  -  a sync map of permit keys mapped to permits, where each permit is a structure comprising a buffered empty struct `struct{}` channel  with buffer size equalling the (max) number of permits.
     -  `RegisterPermits(key, numPermits)` registers `numPermits` for the given `key`.
 A `permit` struct is initialized with `permit.c` buffer size as `numPermits`.
  -  entries are deleted if not accessed for a configured time represented by `stalePermitKeyTimeout`.
 This is done by 'janitor' go-routine associated with the permit giver instance.
- -  When attempting to get a permit, one writes an empty struct to the permit channel within a given timeout.
+ -  When attempting to get a permit using `TryPermit`, one writes an empty struct to the permit channel within a given timeout.
 If one can do so within the timeout one has acquired the permit, else not.
     - `TryPermit(key, timeout)` attempts to get a permit for the given key by sending a `struct{}{}` instance to the buffered `permit.c` channel.

 ```go